(Work in Process title!)

 As a light rain began to fall and the distant rumble of thunder grew louder, I pulled the axe, saw, and leftover dynamite from the wagon and hauled them to the barn.
 The doors were closed, and as usual, stuck shut.
 I kicked, swore, jerked, and tugged on them before I finally got one open.
 They were wretched things, big and stout, as all things in the west needed to be.
 But they were a constant aggravation and would certainly be the death of me.
 One of these days, I’d split a gut forcing them open, and die writhing in the dirt as they towered over me, locked shut in their mockery.

 But the barn itself was a great big thing.
 A story and a half tall, with a wide opening down the center and several stalls along the side.
 Big enough to hold over a dozen cattle or horses with room to spare.
 Hay was kept in the loft, gradually added to during the short summer in preparation for keeping my critters alive in case of a long, hard winter.

-Dropping the tools at the end of the barn by the small back door, I stopped by Elsa’s stall to feed her an apple.
+Dropping the tools at the end of the barn by the small back door, I stopped by Misty’s stall to feed her an apple.
 It’d only been two days since I noticed her favoring her right front leg.
 The swelling had gone down, but she still favored it and needed more rest.

 Unlike Carbine, she was a good horse.

 I gave her a good scratch on her withers before jogging through the rain and onto the porch of my one room ranch house.
 Once under cover, I turned and watched the swirling gray clouds grow nearer.
 It looked like we were in for a big one.
 The toe of my boot hit something as I opened the door.
 My saddle sat next to the rocking chair where I’d mended some stitching this morning.
 It needed to be put away still, but I wasn’t about to lug it back through the rain to the barn now.
 It’d be fine here for the night.